steven-aj/steven-aj.github.io/src/content/home.md

 ---
 ### Still Tidying Up Here

 This project is still relatively new and you've caught me in the middle of development.
-Feel free to have a look around but, if you have any questions or find bugs along the way, please use the email button in my profile card at the top to let me know.
+Feel free to have a look around.

+If you have any questions or find bugs along the way, please use the email button in my profile card at the top to let me know.

 #### 2023 Roadmap